Deborah Wazir says Linux helped her land her current job.

 Her favorite tool for her ongoing education?
 Linux Live CDs.
 "The Live CD's available for the various distro's have opened up the world of Linux for me.
 When I first started looking at open source software, I was always discouraged by the prospect of downloading the source code, resolving dependencies, compiling everything, and troubleshooting until it would finally work.
 I just didn't have the spare time to sustain that kind of effort, even though I understood programming.
 Now, for example with Ubuntu, I can boot up and my wireless card in the laptop just works.
 And, I can really start enjoying using Linux immediately.
 This gives me the confidence to try more difficult things later on."

-Deborah was generous enough to also share her more personal side with us, including her experiences being a women in IT.
+Deborah was generous enough to also share her more personal side with us, including her experiences being a woman in IT.

 "I've been working in engineering and IT since I was 18 years old, starting as an engineering co-op student with General Motors while getting my BSEE.
 I spent two years after graduation working as a manufacturing engineer in a GM engine plant before switching to Unix sysadmin work, so I've been pretty much the only female in my classes and workgroups for almost all my career."
 She continues, "Once, an older guy I was working with said to me 'I've never worked with a lady engineer before!' and I replied 'Then we're even.
 I never have either!'
 We went on to have a really good working relationship."